SMAC-Group/imudata/README.md

 Licensing
 =========

 The license this source code is released under is the Creative Commons Attribution NonCommercial ShareAlike (CC-NC-SA).
 In some cases, the GPL license does apply.
 However, in the majority of the cases, the license in effect is the Creative Commons Attribution NonCommercial ShareAlike (CC-NC-SA) as the computational code is heavily dependent on armadilllo, which has an MIT license that enables us to recast our code to the Creative Commons Attribution NonCommercial ShareAlike (CC-NC-SA).
 See the LICENSE file for full text.
 Otherwise, please consult [TLDR Legal](https://tldrlegal.com/license/creative-commons-attribution-noncommercial-sharealike-(cc-nc-sa)) or [CC](https://creativecommons.org/licenses/by-nc-sa/4.0/#) which will provide a synopsis of the restrictions placed upon the data and code.
-Please note, this does NOT excuse you from talking about licensing with a lawyer!